Yusaku Yara

 Yūsaku Yara (屋良 有作, Yara Yūsaku) is a Japanese actor, voice actor and narrator from Tokyo, Japan.
 His real name is Susumu Kawabe (川辺 奨, Kawabe Susumu), and his former stage name was Tetsu Kurobe (黒部 鉄, Kurobe Tetsu).
 Previously, he was the representative director of the voice actor office vi-vo, but it was dissolved due to old age.

-He is best known for his roles in Saint Seiya as Sagittarius Aiolos, Chibi Maruko-chan as Hiroshi Sakura, Wicked City as Renzaburō Taki, Snatcher as Gillian Seed, Kiteretsu Daihyakka as Kiteretsu's Papa, the 1989 version of Sally, the Witch as Sally's Papa, Fang of the Sun Dougram as Jacky Zalshiev, and the Dr. Slump remake as Senbei Norimaki.
+He is best known for his roles in Saint Seiya as Sagittarius Aiolos, Chibi Maruko-chan as Hiroshi Sakura, Wicked City as Renzaburō Taki, Snatcher as Gillian Seed, Kiteretsu Daihyakka as Kiteretsu's Papa, the 1989 version of Sally, the Witch as Sally's Papa, Fang of the Sun Dougram as Jacky Zalshiev, Saburō Umezu in Zipang and the Dr. Slump remake as Senbei Norimaki.
 He was also the first dubbing voice actor of Arnold Schwarzenegger in his early days.